OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/30 January 2021.md

 - Cosmically, the forces of darkness have painted a target on themselves.
 - Some U.S. states may seriously consider **secession**, but Trump will not become president of a new USA.
 - The phrase "**Enjoy the show**" is reiterated, hinting at dramatic unfolding events.
+- The next economic crisis will begin as a manufactured event but spiral out of control, similar to COVID.

 ---

 ## Contact and Alien Interactions

 - Nanotechnology in some vaccines was developed by both humans and **aliens**.

 ---